anna099/hegel/observing-reason/1-observing.md

 'life-principle', and its properties such as sensibility, and the outer side is the *expression* of these properties, in concretenesses such as the nervous system.

+The observer looks to construct laws regarding these life-properties, the '*factors*' of the organism; however, Hegel explains, the search for these laws exposes the fact that although they might *appear* as distinct divisions of the organism, they are in fact the opposite: sensibility, for instance, is actually 'a universal *moment* which is essentially undivided and inseparable from reaction, or irritability, and reproduction.'[^65] The reason for this is that, when a rational observer (like a nineteenth-century scientist) comes up with a law such as, 'sensibility and irritability stand in inverse relations of magnitude, so that as the one increases, the other diminishes', she is ignoring the fact that these factors -- sensibility and irritability -- are not separable, wholly distinct quantities, but *modalities* of the same whole (that is, the organism).[^66] If this is unclear, Hegel makes it clearer by use of an analogy:

+> Just as [a] hole and what fills it and what is removed from it are
+> *qualitatively opposed*, what is real in them and its determinate magnitude
+> are one and the same. ...
+So too the organic moments [sensibility,
+> irritability, etc.] are likewise inseparable both according to what is real in
+> them and in their magnitude, which is itself the magnitude of what is real in
+> them.
+The one decreases and increases only with the other, *for either one of
+> them has a meaning at all only insofar as the other is present.*[^67]

+As such, to construct laws regarding the 'quantities' of the organism's life-properties is to get no further than tautology.
+There is really *one* quantity -- the organism itself.
+As Hegel writes, 'an organic *existence* is such a quantitative size ...
+It is what is increased or diminished, and if it is increased, *both* [or, *all*] of its factors are also increased.'[^68] Interestingly, this point was already suggested in the first Kantian *Critique* when Kant likens a system of science to 'an animal body, whose growth does not add a limb but rather makes each limb stronger and fitter for its end without any alteration of proportion.'[^69] Ultimately, The mistake of the observer was to isolate *moments* of the organism's *life process* and interpret them as distinct, quantifiable properties of an *inner* that affects an opposing *outer*.
+'The law wants to grasp and express [this] opposition as motionless aspects', Hegel writes, 'but in being kept apart in that way, they lose their organic significance.'[^70] Hegel gives a rather opaque definition of the organism as *the movement of the dissolution of determinations*; this definition makes sense when we see that the observer's attempt to isolate the moments of the organism's life process and render them as stable determinations *necessarily fails* because of the constant movement and interrelation of these moments within the organic whole.
+As Kalkavage puts it,

+> More generally, Hegel argues that static systems of *any* kind cannot capture
+> the Concept of life.
+Formalism in biology turns life into anatomy: the study
+> of the living organism insofar as it is *dead*. ...
+In using number to
+> formulate laws of organisms, reason also reveals it *bond* with the abstract
+> understanding.
+It reduces the fluidity of life to the static being of the
+> inorganic.
+It makes the determinateness of living things rational at the
+> expense of what they *are*.[^71]

+Now, the observer is different to the Understanding that appeared in the consciousness chapter, because the **relation** that its laws are supposed to describe is *objective* -- that is, the relation is found within the observed object (the organism) rather than imposed upon the world by consciousness.
+At the end of the chapter on consciousness, Understanding was transformed into self-consciousness because consciousness recognised *itself* as the movement and relation of law-bound objects.
+For the *observer*, however, it is not the *relation* but the **relata**, the 'objects' themselves, that cannot be found in the observed thing.
+These relata -- which the observer names the 'inner' and 'outer' -- are in constant motion and change, and thus cannot be grasped as easily as they could at the stage of Understanding.
+The observer, Inwood writes, 'can no longer get a grip on intrinsically static sides needed for a law.
+The sides immediately succumb to the unrest of the concept.'[^72] Or, as Hegel puts it, 'because the moments are essentially *pure transition*, it turns out that there are no such *existing* aspects as had been demanded for there to be law.'[^73]

+The result of all this is that the observer has yet again failed to describe nature in law -- and, more broadly, that reason (embodied in the observer) has failed to find itself reflected in nature.
+The systems of law hitherto attempted have remained too static to capture the endless motion and transition, the inherent *dynamism*, of the natural world.
+What can be said with lawful necessity of a being that is constantly shifting?
+The organic being, Hegel explains, 'refuses to offer any *enduring* sensuous differences [i.e. differentiating qualities] to observation'; or, in other words, 'its essential determinateness [is] only the *changing flux of existing* determinatenesses.'[^74]

+#### The Outside World {#outside}

+After all of these failed attempts at constructing laws of the organism *itself*, Hegel turns to 'the *outer* of the organic' -- that is, the organism's environment -- and *its* inner and outer.
+Of course, the observer already looked at the environment previously, but found no necessity or lawfulness in its effect on the organism's form.
+As Hegel acknowledges, 'inorganic nature [that is, the environment] cannot constitute the aspect of a law vis-à-vis the organic creature, because the latter at the same time is utterly for itself and assumes a universal and free relation to inorganic nature.'[^75]